harborhq/r-token/README.md

 Upgradable, token level trade permission, participant level trade permissions.

-* Configuratble without code modification and need for more security auditing
+* Configurable without code modification and need for more security auditing
 * Upgradable so regulator can change business logic as rules evolve over time
 * Regulator can lock/unlock trading for a period of time
 * Regulator can whitelist/blacklist partial token transfers